Multi-Task Optimization over Networks of Tasks: Results

 \subsection{Hyperparameter Sensitivity and Default Configuration}

-The most important finding from the SHAP-based sensitivity analysis is that the probability of individual learning $p_\text{ind}$ accounts for most of the variation in performance, with a mean absolute SHAP value $\overline{|\text{SHAP}|}=0.49$, followed by $\text{neighbor\_percentage}$ ($0.16$), $\text{strategy}$ ($0.13$), and $\text{neighborhood}$ ($0.09$); see Figure~\ref{fig:shap-global}.
-Low values of $p_\text{ind}$ (favoring social learning over individual mutation) consistently improve both mean fitness and AUC across all domains, supporting the central design intuition behind MONET that information transfer between similar tasks is the dominant lever.
-The remaining hyperparameters show weaker and more domain-dependent effects (see SI for detailed SHAP analysis per domain~\cite{monet_code}).
+The SHAP analysis identifies $p_\text{ind}$ as the dominant hyperparameter ($\overline{|\text{SHAP}|}=0.49$), with low values (favoring social over individual learning) consistently improving fitness and AUC across all domains.
+The remaining parameters show weaker, domain-dependent effects (Figure~\ref{fig:shap-global}; see SI~\cite{monet_code}).